miami-acm/meeting-notes/General-body Meetings/2018-04-18 Creating Web Pages/Announcements.rst

 =============

 * Elections next week!
+* VR Exploration Day on May 2 from 3-5pm
 * E&C Week Banquet by Tau Beta Pi on May 2nd @ 6pm in Armstrong Pavilion A/B

     * Tickets are $5 for students and $20 for non-students